 Think about your knee symptoms.
 Are there particular activities when you really notice the pain or things you just don't like to do anymore because it hurts too much?
 Does your knee make strange noises?
 Does it look slightly different to the other knee?
 Let's look at the most common knee symptoms and what they mean.

 Forces up to 550% body weight go through the joint when running.
 Running knee pain is usually due to either training errors, poor biomechanics or muscle imbalance.

 In the Running Knee Pain diagnosis section, we look at why people get pain when they run, and how to prevent and treat this common problem.

-Knees sometimes make strange, disconcerting noises e.g. a sudden, one-time pop or a persistent clicking, grinding or crunching.
+Knees sometimes make strange, disconcerting noises e.g. a sudden pop or a persistent clicking, grinding or crunching.
 Sometimes it's painful, other times not.

 In the Noisy Knee Pain section we look at the possible causes, how to tell which one is causing your knee symptoms and how to treat them.

 Stairs often cause problems for people with knee pain, particularly coming down stairs.
 The force going through the knee cap when you come down stairs is 3.5x bodyweight.